 Discounts are available for members of the ADR Institute of Canada (ADRIC), Family Mediation Canada (FMC), the Family Arbitration and Mediation Law Institute (FAMLI), MediateBC, the Family Dispute Resolution Institute of Ontario (FDRIO), and the Ontario Association for Family Mediation (OAFM).

 The 2021 National Family Law Arbitration Course was accredited by the Law Society of British Columbia as providing 40 hours of training in family law arbitration, and the pre-course program on the basics of psychology for family law lawyers is accredited for six hours of parenting coordination training.
 The course was also approved by the Family Dispute Resolution Institute of Ontario as satisfying the educational requirements for their FDRIO FDRP-Arb certification.

-The 2021 pre-course programs
+The pre-course programs

 Two optional pre-course programs were provided for family law lawyers and mental health professionals interested in working as parenting coordinators.

-15 January 2021: Basics of psychology for family law lawyers
+7 October 2022: The basics of psychology for family law lawyers

-The faculty for this program were Dr. Rachel Birnbaum and Dr. Lorri Yasenik.
+The faculty for this program are Dr. Rachel Birnbaum, Alyson Jones and Dr. Lorri Yasenik.
 Download the syllabus for this program.

-16 January 2021: Basics of family law for mental health professionals
+8 October 2022: The basics of family law for mental health professionals

-5 February 2021: Introduction to family law arbitration
+21 October 2022: Introduction to family law arbitration

-The first day of the course will cover out-of-court dispute resolution options, the defining characteristics of arbitration and its advantages over litigation for the resolution of family law cases.
-We will discuss issues involved in mediation-arbitration and parenting coordination processes, and discuss the different ways arbitration processes can be designed to reflect the complexity, value and importance of the issues in a dispute.
+The first day of the course covers out-of-court dispute resolution options, the defining characteristics of arbitration and its advantages over litigation for the resolution of family law cases.
+We will discuss issues involved in mediation-arbitration and parenting coordination processes, and the different ways arbitration processes can be designed to reflect the complexity, value and importance of the issues in a dispute.
 We will discuss the arbitrator’s fundamental duties of neutrality, fairness and lack of bias and review Canada’s arbitration legislation in detail.

-6 February 2021: Arbitration agreements and the role of the court in arbitration processes
+22 October 2022: Arbitration agreements and the role of the court in arbitration processes

 We will address arbitration clauses and arbitration agreements, the negotiation of arbitration agreements and how arbitrators are appointed and removed.
 We will discuss the role of the court in conducting judicial reviews and appeals of arbitrators’ decisions and the other ways in which the court may be involved in arbitration processes.

-26 February 2021: Domestic violence, pre-hearing conferences and interim applications
+4 November 2022: Domestic violence, pre-hearing conferences and interim applications

-20 March 2021: Drafting awards, issues arising after the award and managing an arbitration practice
+19 November 2022: Drafting awards, issues arising after the award and managing an arbitration practice